 This French classic is a must-try for anyone visiting the country.
-Tarte Tatin is an upside-down apple tart, and while it may look difficult to make, it’s actually quite simple.
+Tarte Tatin is an upside-down apple tart, and while it may look challenging to make, it’s pretty simple.

-The key is to cook the apples slowly so they caramelize and become nice and soft.
+The key is to simmer the apples so they caramelize and become nice and soft.
 Serve this with some crème fraîche or ice cream, and you’ll be in for an incredibly delicious treat.

-This French take on traditional apple pie will have you coming back for more.
-It’s often an underrated French dish for dessert since the appetizers, the main course, and amazing wines take the grand prize, leaving no room for desserts.
+This French take on traditional apple pie will have you returning for more.
+It’s often an underrated French dish for dessert since the appetizers, the main course, and excellent wines take the grand prize, leaving no room for desserts.
 But for this, save room when dining out to try this incredible French food.

 See Related: Best Wine Tasting in Paris, France

-You might not have the stomach for all these French foods, but try as many as you can!
-There’s no better way to get to know a country than by eating its traditional dishes — you’ll have some wonderful memories to bring home with you, and the chances are you’ll remember most of them as delicious.
+You might not have the stomach for all these most famous French foods, but try as many as possible!
+There’s no better way to get to know a country than by eating its traditional dishes — you’ll have some beautiful memories to bring home with you, and the chances are you’ll remember most of them as delicious.